Ruth B.: Career

 Berhe posted her first Vine video in May 2013, and started making singing Vines about a year later.
 Her singing Vines, typically six second covers of popular songs, helped her grow a following.
 In November 2014, she posted a Vine of herself singing a line that she had made up, which was inspired by the television series Once Upon a Time.
 It garnered around 84,000 likes within a week, which was unusual for her at the time.
 She took note of its popularity, with some of her followers commenting that she should make it into a full song.
 It became "Lost Boy", which she shared to YouTube on January 18, 2015.
-The song and "Superficial Love" was featured on her EP The Intro later that year and on her 2017 debut album Safe Haven, which included the promotional single "Dandelions".
+The song "Superficial Love" was featured on her debut EP The Intro later that year and on her 2017 debut album Safe Haven, which also included the song "Dandelions".

 Berhe was nominated for the Juno Fan Choice Award and Songwriter of the Year, and won Breakthrough Artist of the Year at the 2017 Juno Awards.
 In June, she honoured National Arts Centre Award winner Michael Bublé at the Governor General's Performing Arts Awards gala by performing his song "Home" as well as Bryan Adams' "Heaven" during Adams' induction for the Lifetime Achievement Award at the SOCAN Awards.
 In September, she performed Neil Young's "Heart of Gold" for his induction into the Canadian Songwriters Hall Of Fame.

 At the 2018 Juno Awards, she was nominated for three awards including Artist of the Year, Album of the Year, and Pop Album of the Year.
 The CBC Kids television series Addison also debuted that year, with a theme song performed by Berhe.
 In May, her song "Shadows" appeared in the second season of the Netflix series Dear White People.

-In 2019, she released an EP called Maybe I'll Find You Again.
+In 2019, she released an EP called Maybe I'll Find You Again, which includes the song "Slow Fade," which she co-wrote with the British alternative group Oh Wonder.

-In the summer of 2020, she released the song "If I Have a Son" and "Dirty Nikes".
-On December 3, she performed a virtual concert to raise money for people working in the music industry during the COVID-19 pandemic.
+In the summer of 2020, she released the song "If I Have a Son" as a response to the George Floyd Murder in Minneapolis.
+"Dirty Nikes" was the first single released from her sophomore album, Moments In Between.
+On December 3, she performed a virtual concert representing the MusicCares Foundation to raise money during the COVID-19 pandemic.

 In 2021, her second album Moments in Between was released.

-In August 2022, her song "Paper Airplanes" was featured as the leading original song for A Jazzman's Blues soundtrack.
+In August 2022, her song "Paper Airplanes" was featured as the leading original song for the Tyler Perry Netflix film, A Jazzman's Blues soundtrack.